Participate in Research

 Patients who are eligible for the REN Registry must have a diagnosis by a physician of one of the following conditions:

 Eligible patients must also have had at least one seizure in their lifetime that was not caused by a fever or the direct result of a head injury.
 We call these types of seizures “unprovoked”.
-The IFCR is hoping to recruit at least 80 people with CDKL5 Disorder into the REN.
+DSF is hoping to recruit at least 250 people with Dravet syndrome into the REN.

 What Do I Need to Do to Participate?